pinglu85/BFEdevSolutions/CSS-Problems/23.grid-layout-2/README.md

 ### Explanation

-When using the `auto-fill` keyword in `repeat()`, the browser will fill the row with as many columns as it can fit.
+We use the `auto-fill` keyword for `repeat()` to make the browser fill the row with as many columns as it can fit.

 #